codysmithd/SAIL/README.md

 How to use
 ---
 You don't.
-Not yet, at least
+Not yet, at least.
+Seriously, it's weird.
+However, if you were so inclined just go to your shell and run it:

+`python _main_.py`